wso2/docs-apk/en/docs/setup/identity-platform/idp/auth0-idp.md

 8. Copy the ID token that you see listed as the `id_token`.

-## Step 8 - Invoke the System API
+## Step 8 - Invoke the APIs

- Use the JWT token that you received in the previous step to invoke the system APIs.
+ Use the JWT token that you received in the previous step to invoke the System APIs and other APIs.